pic pic

 Introduction

-Broadcasting heavily favors the application of SIMD instructions.
-In contrast, whether and when for-loops apply SIMD is more complex.
+Broadcasting in Julia automatically leverages SIMD instructions.
+In contrast, whether and when for-loops will be vectorized is more subtle.
 Furthermore, the heuristics of the compiler, while powerful, aren't without flaws.
-Indeed, it's entirely possible that SIMD is implemented when it actually reduces performance or not applied when it would've been advantageous.
-To address this, Julia provides the @simd macro to manually implement SIMD, giving developers a more granular control over the optimization process.
+Indeed, it's entirely possible that SIMD is implemented when it actually degrades performance, or not applied when it would've been advantageous.
+To address these possibilities, Julia provides the @simd macro to suggest the application of SIMD, giving developers a more granular control over the optimization process.

-• Independence of Iterations: Except for reductions, which are specifically handled to ensure their feasibility.
+• Independence of Iterations: The operations in each iteration should not depend on the output of previous iterations.
+The only exception is reductions, which are specifically handled to ensure their feasibility.

-• Unit Strides: Elements in collections must be accessed sequentially.
+• Unit Strides: the elements of each collection must be accessed sequentially.

-• No Conditional Statements: The loop body should consist solely of straight-line code.
+• No Conditional Statements: the for-loop body should consist solely of straight-line code, avoiding branches or other conditional logic.

-In the upcoming sections, we'll elaborate on each of these items, additionally providing guidance on how to address scenarios not conforming to them.
+In this and upcoming sections, we'll elaborate on each of these items.
+Additionally, we'll provide guidance on how to address scenarios not conforming to them.
 This section in particular exclusively focuses on the independence of iterations.

 Warning! - Determining Whether SIMD Has Been Implemented

-Assessing whether SIMD instructions are implemented requires inspecting the compiled code.
+Assessing whether SIMD instructions have been implemented requires inspecting the compiled code.
 Due to the complexity of this approach, we'll instead rely on execution times as a practical indicator.

 Remarks About @simd in For-Loops

-Despite these complexities, structuring operations in certain ways can improve the likelihood of implementing SIMD beneficially.
+Despite this complexity, structuring operations in certain ways can improve the likelihood of implementing SIMD beneficially.
 By identifying these conditions, we'll be able to write code that's more amenable to SIMD optimization.
 It's worth remarking, though, that the recommendations we'll present should be interpreted as general principles, rather than absolute rules.
-Given the complexity of SIMD, benchmarking remains necessary to validate the existence of any performance improvement.
+Given ow intricate SIMD behavior can be, benchmarking remains the most reliable tool to corroborate any performance gains.

 Safety of SIMD

-Strictly speaking, SIMD is a form of parallelization.
-We'll see in subsequent sections that parallelization may render code unsafe and lead to catastrophic errors when used improperly. @simd doesn't involve these types of risks, since it's been designed to apply only when it's safe to do so.
-Specifically, the compiler will disregard SIMD if the conditions for its safe application aren't met.
+Technically speaking, SIMD is a form of parallelization.
+We'll see in subsequent sections that parallelization can compromise code safety and cause serious errors when misused.
+The @simd macro doesn't carry these risks, since it's been designed to apply only when it's safe to do so.
+In particular, the compiler will disregard SIMD if the conditions for its safe application aren't met.

 Independence of Iterations

-To effectively apply SIMD, iterations should be independent.
-This means that no iteration should depend on the results of previous iterations or affect the results of subsequent ones.
-When this condition is met, each iteration can be executed in parallel.
-A typical scenario is when we need to apply some function \(f\left(x_{i}\right)\) to each element \(x_i\) of a vector x.
+A condition to apply SIMD effectively in a for-loop is that its iterations are independent.
+This means that none of them should depend on the results of previous iterations or affect the results of subsequent ones.
+When this independence holds, each iteration can be executed in parallel seamlessly.

+A typical scenario where iterations are independent is when transforming each element of a vector x using some function foo.
 In the following, we illustrate this case via a polynomial transformation of x.
-The transformation will be done through for-loops with and without SIMD.
+The implementation will be done via a for-loop, considering variants with and without SIMD.
 We'll also compare these approaches with broadcasting, which applies SIMD automatically.

 x = rand(1_000_000)